 The Brooklyn Board of Fire Commissioners is responsible for establishing polices of the Town's Government related to public safety and emergency medical services as required by ordinance and state statutes.
 It is also responsible for overseeing the activities of the independent volunteer fire departments as they relate to the public and the Town's Government.
-Current members, First Selectman Richard Ives, Lucien Brodeur, Felix Ramos, Patrick Gauthier, Jeffrey Otto, and James Soler.
+Current members are First Selectman Richard Ives, Lucien Brodeur, Felix Ramos, Patrick Gauthier, Jeffrey Otto, and James Soler.

-The Board reviews each department's budget request and updates a capital expenditures plan for equipment replacement, both of which are presented to the Boards of Fire Commissioners and Finance for approval and incorporation as necessary into the Selectmen's and capital budgets for taxpayer approval.
-The board has recently decided to extend expected useful life of most types of fire apparatus from twenty to twenty-five years, reflecting the quality of Brooklyn's apparatus, maintenance provided, and duty cycles anticipated.
+The Board reviews each department's budget request and updates a capital expenditures plan for equipment replacement, both of which are presented to the Boards of Fire Commissioners and Finance for approval and incorporation as approved into the Selectmen's and capital budgets for taxpayer approval.
+The board has recently decided to extend expected useful life of most types of fire apparatus from twenty to twenty-five years, reflecting the quality of Brooklyn's apparatus, maintenance provided, duty cycles anticipated and effecting a nominal 25% reduction in replacement capital cost.